iangreenleaf/blog_house/_drafts/how-to-kill-your-grass.md

 I'm not a fan of poison, though, so I've never given it a try.
 In theory, this sort of glyphosate application done with proper safety precautions should be fairly safe and not present an ongoing danger.
-But that theory depends a little too heavily on taking the pesticide industry at their word and ignoring all the other times that this sort of thing turned out terrible in hindsight.
+But that theory depends a little too heavily on taking the pesticide industry at their word and ignoring the many times this sort of thing turned out terrible in hindsight.

 There are a couple other considerations that (I presume) are important to take into account with this method.
 First, it doesn't remove any vegetative matter, so all the dead grass and weeds and "thatch" will still be there on the surface.